JoeSuber/OpenCV-Max-Build-Package-/README.md

     sudo apt-get update
     sudo apt-get install <package name>
     -- Nov 18 2013 that meant:  nvidia-331_331.20-0ubuntu1~xedgers~saucy1_amd64.deb

+ FOR NOW, DO NOT USE:
 add a .deb install ppa from the official CUDA page:

     https://developer.nvidia.com/cuda-downloads
     select this -> cuda-repo-ubuntu1210   or  the 1204 version...
 CUDA 6 is coming

+ FOR NOW, DO NOT USE:
 then use package-manager, like synaptic (sudo apt-get install synaptic) or aptitude, to run the update.

     --when using Synaptic et. al. select Meta-Packages, not individual components